Wybunbury

 According to the 2001 census, the parish had a population of 1,474, reducing to 1,459 at the 2011 Census.

 Wybunbury was listed in the Domesday Book as Wimeberie.

 Governance

 From 1974 the civil parish was served by Crewe and Nantwich Borough Council, which was succeeded on 1 April 2009 by the new unitary authority of Cheshire East.
-Wybunbury falls in the parliamentary constituency of Crewe and Nantwich, which has been represented by Kieran Mullan since 2019, after being represented by Laura Smith (2017–19), Edward Timpson (2008–17) and Gwyneth Dunwoody (1983–2008).
+Wybunbury falls in the parliamentary constituency of Chester South and Eddisbury, which has been represented by Aphra Brandreth since 2024.